Easy home repairs: How to stabilize a rickety old chair

 How to restore free flow to a faucet

 When a kitchen or bathroom faucet loses pressure or starts spraying to the side, it’s usually due to a dirty aerator screen.
-Luckily, cleaning a screen is an easy home repair.
+Luckily, cleaning a screen is one of the easiest home repairs.
 Start this fix by closing the drain plug (so you don’t drop parts down the drain).
 Then remove the aerator using a rag or masking tape so you don’t mar the finish with your pliers.

 To remove the sand and other deposits, soak the aerator in vinegar, then scrub it with a toothbrush.
 This usually solves the problem.
 If you have to disassemble the aerator to clean it, lay out the parts in the order you removed them so you can reassemble them correctly.